 Early retirement will provide the time and space to do just that!
 What would be our legacy?

 What’s your legacy?

 I have so many reasons why I want to retire early that I wouldn’t be able to finish this post if I were to list them all.

 If I had to define what early retirement means to me in one sentence that would be: early retirement means taking back my time to do the things that make me truly happy, while our passive income takes care of the bills.

-It sounds pretty much like our blog theme: true happiness fueled by financial independence.
+It sounds pretty much like our blog theme: fuel your happiness with financial independence.